matn7/CS-Notes/src/main/java/java/stars/STARSIndexCards.md

 * Serializable.

 **154. Trade-offs of lazy vs eager loading?**
-* Lazy: performance-friendly, risk of LazyInitializationException.
+* Lazy: performance-friendly, risk of `LazyInitializationException`.
 * Eager: simpler but can cause over-fetching.

 **155. Why is Java suitable for large-scale systems?**